martinkarlssonio/python-kafka-eventbus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Purpose for this tutorial is to show how to build a de-coupled, eventdriven, microservices architecture based on Kafka.
+Purpose for this tutorial is to show how to build a de-coupled, eventdriven, microservices architecture based on Kafka and MultiThread Python.

 ![Architecture overview][arch]